 Jennifer L. Parent

 Jennifer L. Parent is a director and chair of the litigation department in the McLane Middleton law firm in Manchester, with particular focus on business and employment litigation.
 She served as President of NHBA from 2011-2012.
-She is currently Secretary of the National Conference of Bar Presidents, which provides programming to state and metro bar leaders nationally.
-Parent also served as President of the NH Women’s Bar Association from 2000-2002.
+She served as President of the National Conference of Bar Presidents from 2018-2019, which provides programming to state, local, and metro bar leaders nationally.
+Parent also served as President of the NH Women’s Bar Association from 2000-2002 and as President of the New England Bar Association from 2018-2019.
 She served on the NHBA Board of Governors from 2004 to 2008, representing Hillsborough County North.
-She has participated in a number of task forces and committees of the NH Bar Association, including, most recently, co-chair of the Bench Bar Conference in March 2015 and chair of the Committee on Cooperation with the Courts.
-Early on, she was active in the New Lawyers Division of the American Bar Association.
-Parent received her law degree from Suffolk University Law School and was admitted to the NH Bar in 1995.
-She received the Robert E. Kirby award, honoring excellence in advocacy, civility and professionalism of a lawyer under 40 years of age, from the NH Bar Foundation in 2003.
+She has participated in a number of task forces and committees of the NH Bar Association, including, co-chair of the Bench Bar Conference in March 2015 and chair of the Committee on Cooperation with the Courts from 2013-2016.
+Early on, she was active in the Young Lawyers Division of the American Bar Association, serving as the District 3 Representative for NH and MA.
+Parent received her law degree from Suffolk University Law School, summa cum laude, and was admitted to the NH Bar in 1995.
+She received the Robert E. Kirby Award, honoring excellence in advocacy, civility and professionalism of a lawyer under 40 years of age, from the NH Bar Foundation in 2003.
 She received the 2009 Philip Hollman Gender Equality Award.
-As Association Delegate, Parent represents the New Hampshire Bar Association in the House of Delegates.
+Parent served as NHBA’s Association Delegate to the ABA House of Delegates from 2015-2020.
+As State Delegate, Parent chairs New Hampshire’s delegation in the House of Delegates.

 ABA Association New Lawyer Delegate